 Many of us will suffer from joint pain at some point in our adult lives.
 This could be down to a host of reasons from injury-induced pain to age-related aches such as inflamed joints, arthritis or back strain.
+If it’s your hand that’s causing you pain, you may have to see a doctor for proper diagnosis and determine if a hand surgery will be necessary.
+An aquatic therapy may also help relieve your joint pain.

 The winter months can be especially bad for joint pain, as when we are cold our body restricts how much blood it sends around extremities, like our hands and feet, so that it can focus on supplying vital organs, like the heart and lungs.
 This makes the soft tissues around the joints less pliable, so joints can feel tight, stiff and uncomfortable.
 To lend a helping hand and suggest natural ways you can combat joint pain this winter, top Naturopathic Nutritionist, Amy Morris from Water for Health shares her top tips: